 To give you an idea of the skill levels involved, it is less rigorous than being a journeyman electrician but more rigorous than getting a commercial driver’s license.

 In our opinion, any tree company you hire, the owner, the estimator (if the estimator is not the owner), and the crew leader should all be ISA certified arborists or even Board Certified Master Arborists.
 You want them to be an expert when it comes to tree services.
 There is really no other assurance that the arborist pruning your tree both knows what they are doing and are doing pruning that is of value to your trees.

 We regularly read 5-star reviews online about the pruning performed by companies we know to be scamming customers.
 We also regularly see tree pruning around town where the customer would have been better off just shredding their money.

 It is very difficult if not impossible for the average person to recognize poor pruning work that is damaging to the health of a tree.
 Your only assurance that the work was performed properly is that the estimator who wrote the work order up and the people who did the pruning proved to an outside organization that they have a basic level of professional knowledge by getting their ISA Certification.

 Certified Arborist Portland, Oregon

-Urban Forest Professionals provides its customer an ISA certified arborist on every crew.
+Urban Forest Professionals provides its customer an ISA-certified arborist on every crew.
 We are one of the only Portland tree service companies to guarantee this fact.
-In addition, all of the grounds crew are training to be arborists and have a desire to learn arboriculture, obtain their certification, and have a long term career as an arborists.
-We have found that by only hiring people who seek this work out as a long term profession with the desire to learn and grow as an arborist and become a tree expert allows Urban Forest Professionals to provide the best quality care for our customers.
+In addition, all of the grounds crew are training to be arborists and have a desire to learn arboriculture, obtain their certification, and have a long-term career as an arborists.
+We even have an ISA Board Certified Master Arborist on our crew.
+We have found that by only hiring people who seek this work out as a long-term profession with the desire to learn and grow as an arborist and become a tree expert allows Urban Forest Professionals to provide the best quality care for our customers.

 Are Landscapers Also Considered Certified Arborists?